mrehkopf/vcs/docs/user-manual/md/video-recorder-dialog.md

     </template>
 </dokki-table>

-## Settings for highest video quality
+## Settings for the highest video quality

 The following video recorder settings should result in the highest possible output video quality.